-Arctic Encounters is an international collaborative research project, funded by a HERA Joint Research Programme II Grant, that looks at the increasingly important role of cultural tourism in fashioning twenty-first century understandings of the European Arctic.
-Now in its final year, the project’s general objective is to account for the social and environmental complexities of the High North – an area which incorporates some of Europe’s most geographically extreme regions – as these are inflected in the mutual relationship between a wide range of recent travel practices and equally diverse representations of those practices framed in both verbal and visual terms (e.g. travel writing and documentary film).
+Arctic Encounters is an international collaborative research project, funded by a HERA Joint Research Programme II Grant (2013 – 2016), that looks at the increasingly important role of cultural tourism in fashioning twenty-first century understandings of the European Arctic.
+The project’s general objective is to account for the social and environmental complexities of the High North – an area which incorporates some of Europe’s most geographically extreme regions – as these are inflected in the mutual relationship between a wide range of recent travel practices and equally diverse representations of those practices framed in both verbal and visual terms (e.g. travel writing and documentary film).

 Arctic Encounters is divided into five separate research projects, each corresponding to a particular geographic and topical focus.

 This project considers how contemporary Arctic travel writing intersects with new travel practices (especially ecotourism) in the European Arctic in order to both critically assess the representation of cultural encounters in European Arctic travel/writing and situate these changing representations in the context of the language and identity politics of the region.

 This project establishes the case for a ‘postcolonial Arctic’ in terms of both the colonial past and colonial present of the region, and asks whether such colonialism can be seen in ecological terms as well as whether indigenous perspectives can effect imaginative reclamations of the region to support cultural and political autonomy and/or look forward to a more ‘planetary’ vision of the Arctic in times to come.

 This project considers how recent travel writing on Greenland intersects with other forms of cultural encounter and travel practice (especially ecotourism), in the Arctic, considering the environmentalist implications of such phenomena, particularly as these are inflected by current global discourses of climate change